-Continue to taking your trash to the nearest trash room.
+Continue to take your trash to the nearest trash room.
 This procedure does not cause groups of residents to congregate together and thereby poses no risk as long as proper handwashing is done.
 Remember to wash your hands.
-Should you need assistance - please call David Jackson at ext.
-3375.
+Should you need assistance - please call Frank Gonzales at ext.
+3569.

 There has been previous communication regarding the delivery of meals, groceries and prescriptions.

 We are still receiving results from the testing of over 425 residents and staff.
 We will provide updated information in a communication tomorrow.